 SunSmart Schools Program

-A SunSmart School has a policy and practices in place that recognises the balance between sun protection to reduce the risk of skin damage and sun exposure for vitamin D production.
-Cancer Council SA recommends implementing a sun protection policy during terms 1, 3 and 4 and depending on school activities, monitoring the UV radiation levels during May (term 2) as UV levels may still peak at 3 and above on some days.
+A SunSmart School has a policy and practices in place to reduce children’s and educators’ risk of skin damage and skin cancer.
+Cancer Council SA recommends implementing a sun protection policy during terms 1, 3 and 4 and depending on school activities, monitoring the UV radiation levels during May (term 2) as UV levels may still reach at 3 and above on some days.

 A SunSmart School is one that: